dacr/code-examples-manager/README.md

 - **Keep it carefully as it is not possible to retrieve it later.**
 - **And of course KEEP IT SECURE**

+## Project history

+- 2019-06 - Poc#1 example proof of concept
+- 2019-07 - Poc#2 example proof of concept (in prod)
+- 2019-08 - Switch to a real world project
+- 2019-09 - In prod for my own usage
+- 2020-07 - First public release
+- 2021-05 - Full refactoring to use [ZIO][zio]- pure functional
+- 2021-06 - Migration to Scala3

+## Acknowledgements

+- A lot of thanks to [Li Haoyi][lihaoyi] for his wonderful work on [ammonite][amm] which is probably the best solution for code examples and scripting in [scala][scala].
+- Of course a lot of thanks to the ZIO team, and the wonderful content they've made available on [ZIO site](zio), and on YouTube.

 [CodeExamplesManager]:    https://github.com/dacr/code-examples-manager
 [CodeExamplesManagerImg]: https://img.shields.io/maven-central/v/fr.janalyse/code-examples-manager_2.13.svg